-In the end, Nicaragua truly lived up to its reputation, and it quickly became one of our favourite countries not only in Central America, but in the whole world, and for the three of us it felt good to get back to backpacking again in Nicaragua.
+In the end, backpacking in Nicaragua truly lived up to its reputation, and it quickly became one of our favourite countries not only in Central America, but in the whole world.

 Have you ever been backpacking in Nicaragua?
 If so, what are some of your favourite things to do there?
 Let me know in the comments below!